 Thai Food and Nut Allergies

 Many dishes do contain nuts and I would offer extreme caution if you happen to have any nut allergies!
-I eat Ketogenic foods and requested not to add any sugar a dish directly from the chef.
+I eat Ketogenic foods and requested the chef not to add any sugar.
 As soon as I tasted it I knew it had been sweetened.
-I asked the chef if he had added sugar in which he replied ‘nid noi’ which means ‘a little’.
-This has happened a few times hence be very careful even if a chef tells you it doesn’t have nuts!
-At least with our cooking classes, you get to add your ingredients!
+I asked the chef if he had added any sugar?
+He replied ‘nid noi’ which means ‘a little’.
+This has happened a few times.
+Be careful – even if the chef tells you it doesn’t have nuts!
+With our Thai cooking classes in Bangkok, you get to add your ingredients!

 Northern Thailand Food